How to Convert HTML to DOCX with GroupDocs.Editor for Java

 Step 2: (Optional) Modify the document

 If you need to save document after editing, use the editor’s API to insert text, replace placeholders, or apply formatting.
-This step is optional but demonstrates the power of server‑side editing.
+This optional step demonstrates the power of server‑side editing and is useful for templating scenarios.

 Step 3: Export to DOCX